py5coding/py5book/reference/sketch_key.md

 # key

-The system variable `key` always contains the value of the most recent key on the keyboard that was used (either pressed or released).
+The variable `key` always contains the value of the most recent key on the keyboard that was used (either pressed or released).

 ## Examples